 And let Goddess Durga illuminate my mind.”

 Rudrayamala Tantra Mantra For Protection From Enemies.
 Warning: POWERFUL!

 This one is a big deal.
 You probably should not use it at all.
 I’m just including it here for educational purposes.

 The Rudrayamal Tantra mantra for protection from enemies is one of the most powerful black magic mantras.

-This one should ideally only be used by people who have been practising the Aghori tantra for a long time.
+I recommend that you use this one only when you have been practising the Aghori tantra for a long time.

 Write the following on a Bhojpatra.

 om visvaaya naam gandharvalochni naami lousatikarnai tasmai vishwaya swaha

 The Gayatri mantra for enemies, which you will find below, is a Satvik Gayatri Mantra Sadhana that is not dependent on any extreme worshipping methods.